rkingery/sm-mentorship/questions.md

 - Translating Russian handwritten text to English using OCR and NLP
 - Estimating the size distribution of electron microscopy imaged particles using computer vision
 - Predicting student graduation success using time series methods
+- Predict and understand instances of COVID-19 related misinformation.

 If you have an idea that seems vaguely data science related, let's talk about it.
 As long as we both think you can complete the project in a couple months or so, and you can find the data needed to do the project, I'm very flexible.